the-neuro-catalyst/siae-standard/evidence/irs_section_41.md

    * Kevin Brady (Republican Representative – Chairman of the House Ways and Means Committee)
    * Ron Wyden (Democratic Senator)

-> Summary: The 2015 deal was a bipartisan effort between the Democrats (Obama) and Republicans (Congressional majority) to transition the temporary R&D tax exemption into a permanent entitlement, ensuring continuous tax write-offs for tech and AI companies without expiration dates.
+> [!NOTE]
 >
+> **Summary:** The 2015 deal was a bipartisan effort between the Democrats (Obama) and Republicans (Congressional majority) to transition the temporary R&D tax exemption into a permanent entitlement, ensuring continuous tax write-offs for tech and AI companies without expiration dates.

-The 2015 OpenAI Timeline Coincidence
+## The 2015 OpenAI Timeline Coincidence

 OpenAI was founded in 2015—aligning closely with this legislative timeline:

  * Official Launch Date: December 11, 2015